writeson/the-well-grounded-python-developer/README.md

 ## General Installation

 Because this is a repository of Python code, you need to have Python installed on your computer.
-Preferably this would use the `pyenv` tool.
-This tool allows you to install multiple versions of Python if you'd like, but more importantly it doesn't interfere with the system installed version if it exists.
+Preferably, use the `pyenv` tool.
+This tool allows you to install multiple versions of Python if you'd like, but more importantly it doesn't interfere with the version of Python that might already be installed on your computer.

 On a Mac, the easiest way to install pyenv is to use Homebrew.
 This is what's recommended at this link, which describes how to install it for all environments.
 Here is the link to get [pyenv](https://github.com/pyenv/pyenv)